Adversarial Latent Autoencoder with Self-Attention for Structural Image Synthesis: Introduction

 \section{Introduction}

-Generative Engineering Design (GED)~\citep{Skarka2007ApplicationOM, generativeDesignRegenwetter} is a novel trend of Generative Design for a more function-oriented design exploration making use of existing designs and algorithms.
-GED derives novel designs depending on factors such as the initial structure, desired performance and specific project requirements.
-As an automated exploration of industrial designs, GED shows a great potential to assist engineers in developing complex structures and speed up industrial development processes.
+Generative Engineering Design (GED)~\cite{b1, b2} is a novel trend of generative design for a more function-oriented design exploration using existing designs and algorithms.
+GED derives novel designs depending on factors such as the initial structure, desired performance, and specific project requirements.
+As an automated exploration of industrial designs, GED shows great potential to assist engineers in developing complex structures and speeding up industrial development processes.
+Deep Generative Models (DGMs)~\cite{b3, b4, b5} seem to be a natural choice to facilitate GED, given their compelling performance in synthesizing natural images, such as landscapes, human faces, and animals.
+However, the implementation of DGMs as such is unlikely to bring much benefit to industrial engineering processes.